What’s the difference between gross sales vs. net sales?

 How to calculate gross sales

 Gross sales is the total amount of sales without any deductions.
-Understanding gross revenue vs. gross sales is also important as gross revenue includes other business income like royalties and interest.
-First, let's calculate gross sales.
+Understanding gross revenue vs. gross sales is also important, as gross revenue includes other business income, such as royalties and interest.

 To calculate your gross sales, simply multiply the number of units you’ve sold by the unit price.
 So, if you sold 200 units in Q1 and the unit price is $40, your gross sales revenue (also called gross profit) is $8,000 for that quarter.